nunit/nunit/docs/articles/developer-info/Packaging-the-Framework.md

 Packages are archived on nunit.org in the downloads directory.
 Create a new subfolder under downloads/nunit/v3 for the release.
 Upload all the package files into that directory.

+> [!NOTE]
-> **Note:** We need to develop a plan for additionally archiving the image directory.
+> We need to develop a plan for additionally archiving the image directory.
 For the moment, the binary zip package provides a backup but it's possible that the two may diverge in the future.

 Publishing the Release
 ----------------------